Header Image

 Studies, in particular by the research group of Flück et al, investigated the effect of different gene variants on the metabolization of CYP2D68, CYP3A45, CYP17A19 and CYP19A110.

-As the work of Flück et al. shows, the influences of the POR gene variants on the activity of various CYP 450 enzymes are not identical, but roughly comparable.
+As the work by Flück et al. shows, the influences of the POR gene variants on the activity of various CYP 450 enzymes are not identical, but roughly comparable.
 Only Q153R differs massively in relation to CYP17A1.
 From this it is possible to deduce approximately what influence the POR gene variants could have on CYP 450 enzymes that have not been investigated.

 Gene variant in % of the wild type of CYP2D6 in % of the wild type of CYP3A4 in % of the wild type of CYP17A1 in % of the wild type of CYP19A1